samnabi/shopkit/readme.md

 ### Update

-Use these terminal commands to update Shopkit and all its dependencies to the latest commit int he `master` branch.
+Use these terminal commands to update Shopkit and all its dependencies to the latest commit in the `master` branch.

     # Update dependencies
     git submodule update --init --recursive